Workforce Workshop 101

 - The GED testing program is jointly administered by the GED Testing Service of the American Council on Education and each participating state department of education.
 There are nearly 3,500 official GED Testing Centers in the U.S., Canada, and overseas.
 Source: American Council on Education.

 A minimum standard score of 2250, which is an average of 450 on the five tests, with no score below 410, is necessary to qualify for the certificate.
 Scores are valid for two years from test date.

 - What do the GED Tests Measure?

 Language Arts, Reading: Literary Texts (poetry; drama: prose fiction before 1920, between 1920-1960, and after 1960) (75%); Nonfiction Prose (25%).
 Language Arts, Writing Part I: Organization (15%); Sentence Structure (30%); Usage (30%); Mechanics (25%); Part II: Essay (45-minute direct writing exercise).
 Mathematics: Number Operations and Number Sense (25%); Measurement and Geometry (25%); Data Analysis, Statistics, and Probability (25%); Algebra, Functions, and Patterns (25%).
 Science: Life Science (45%); Earth and Space Science (20%); Physical Science (Chemistry and Physics) (35%).
 Social Studies: National History (25%); World History (15%); Economics (20%); Civics and Government (25%); Geography (15%).

 Training for Employers and/or the Community

-Offender Workforce Development Specialist (OWDS) This training curriculum was developed by the National Institute of Corrections and the National Career Development Association (NCDA).
-This curriculum trains participants in twelve specific competencies and their related skills to assist offenders make informed decisions about jobs and career paths.
+Workforce Development Specialist (WDS) This training curriculum was developed by the National Institute of Corrections and the National Career Development Association (NCDA).
+This curriculum trains participants in twelve specific competencies and their related skills to assist individuals under supervision make informed decisions about jobs and career paths.
 Contact Quincy Fountain for more information at 314-244-6746.